morgoe/yogaruka/home.md

 permalink: /
 h1: This is your chance to build a healthy body.
 subtitle: >-
-  YogaRuka is helping people in Sydney get on top of their physical and mental health, and build healthy habits.
-Our classes are available both in studio and online!
+  YogaRuka in Russell Lea is helping people get on top of their physical and mental health, and build healthy habits.
+Private and group classes available in-studio and online!
 published: true
 ---